givasile/effector/docs/docs/quickstart/global_and_regional_effects.md

     ![Feature effect plot](../static/real-examples/01_bike_sharing_dataset_files/01_bike_sharing_dataset_23_1.png)

-All methods agree on the general trend;
-there is an abrupt increase in the number of bike rentals at about 8:00 AM (beginning of the workday) and at about 5:00 PM (end of the workday).
+All methods agree on the general trend: there is an abrupt increase in the number of bike rentals at about 8:00 AM (beginning of the workday) and at about 5:00 PM (end of the workday).
 The following table provides a more detailed interpretation of the plot: